jspsych/jspsych-contrib/README.md

 There are two plugin template directories inside the `/packages` directory that you can as a reference when creating a directory for your plugin contribution.
 Both templates are compatible with jsPsych v7+.

 * `plugin-template-ts`: This template uses TypeScript source files that are complied into JavaScript using Node.js and npm.
   This is the format used for plugins in the main jsPsych repo.
-For more details, please see the jsPsych documentation page [Configuring the jsPsych development environment](https://www.jspsych.org/developers/configuration).
+  For more details, including setup instructions, please see the jsPsych documentation page [Configuring the jsPsych development environment](https://www.jspsych.org/latest/developers/configuration).
 * `plugin-template`: This template allows you to put your plugin's JavaScript code directly into a JavaScript template file, rather than using TypeScript and Node.js/npm.

 ## jsPsych version compatibility